Camillo4eyes/LupusInFabula_Datapizza_AI/README.md

 This project simulates a full match of *Lupus in Fabula* (also known as *Werewolf*) using autonomous AI agents that interact through natural language.
 The game unfolds without human intervention, with a Narrator coordinating the turns and Players freely discussing, accusing, and voting according to predefined rules.

+The code in this repository was written using the [Datapizza AI](https://github.com/datapizza-labs/datapizza-ai) framework.

 ---

 ## 🎮 Features